TKomericki/Rhetos-wiki/Prerequisites.md

 ## Recommended application development environment

-There are no special prerequisites for development environment of Rhetos applications.
+There are no special prerequisites for development environment of Rhetos apps.
 Rhetos is distributed as a NuGet package, and it will work on any environment that supports development of .NET 5/.NET 6 applications on Linux, Windows or macOS.